Marquee Sports Network: Talent

 The Cubs' previous television commentators Len Kasper (play-by-play) and Jim "J.D."
 Deshaies (color) retained their roles on Marquee at the channel's launch.
-On May 1, 2019, it was reported that David Kaplan—NBC Sports Chicago studio host for Cubs games—had renewed his contract with the channel, dispelling rumors that he planned to join Marquee.
-Cole Wright, formerly of NFL Network, was to serve as studio host, and Taylor McGregor, formerly field reporter for the Colorado Rockies on AT&T SportsNet Rocky Mountain, was to serve as field reporter.
+On May 1, 2019, it was rumored that David Kaplan—NBC Sports Chicago studio host for Cubs Pregame and Postgame shows—had renewed his contract with the channel, dispelling rumors that he planned to join Marquee.
+Cole Wright (formerly of NFL Network) was to serve as studio host, and Taylor McGregor (formerly field reporter for the Colorado Rockies on AT&T SportsNet Rocky Mountain) was to serve as field reporter.
 The channel also brought on Bob Vorwald, former executive producer of WGN Sports.

 After the 2020 season, Kasper left the Cubs and Marquee to become the radio voice of the Chicago White Sox on WMVP.
 Jon Sciambi, then a television and radio play-by-play voice on ESPN's MLB national broadcasts, was hired to replace Kasper.
-Beth Mowins and longtime Cubs radio broadcaster Pat Hughes served as fill-in announcers when Sciambi was not available, until 2025, when it was announced that Alex Cohen would be Sciambi's full-time back-up.
+Beth Mowins and longtime Cubs radio broadcaster Pat Hughes served as fill-in announcers when Sciambi was not available due to his national televised conflicts, until 2025, when it was announced that Iowa Cubs broadcaster Alex Cohen would be Sciambi's full-time back-up.

-Chris Myers worked as a backup play-by play man for Cubs TV games from 2021-2023.
+Chris Myers worked as a backup play-by play man for Cubs TV games from 2021 to 2023.